classfang/AIHub/README.md

 <h4 align="center">

-🎉Now supported: OpenAI, Google Gemini, iFLYTEK Spark, ERNIE Bot, Tongyi Qianwen
+🎉🎉🎉 Now supported: OpenAI, Google Gemini, iFLYTEK Spark, ERNIE Bot, Tongyi Qianwen

 </h4>

 ![demo](/demo/demo.png)

 ## Application  🚀

 `Application package is not signed and notarized, in case of failure to install, you can clone the code local packaging`